 Foreign residents from certain designated countries can obtain Temporary Protected Status (TPS), which allows them to remain in the United States for a limited period of time, protected from unsafe conditions in their home countries.
 People granted TPS can also obtain work authorization in order to legally work and support themselves during their U.S. stay.
 However, TPS does not automatically grant the ability to return to the U.S. after traveling abroad.

-There may be some risks that you will need to consider if you are considering traveling outside the U.S. after a grant of TPS.
+There are risks to consider if you are considering traveling outside the U.S. after a grant of TPS.

-If you have TPS but have not yet obtained Advance Parole from USCIS, you should not travel outside the United States.
-Leaving the country without the proper travel documents can cause you to lose your TPS designation.
+If you have TPS but have not yet obtained a travel document from USCIS, you should not leave the United States.
+Doing so without the proper travel documents can cause you to lose your TPS designation.
 If this happens, you will likely not be able to immediately return to the United States.

-Even if you do have proper travel documents, it is extremely important that you return to the U.S. within the time period that you are permitted to travel listed on your Advance Parole document.
-If you attempt to return to the U.S. after the allotted time expires, you may be denied entry into the country, and it is also possible that your TPS will be considered abandoned due to a failure to maintain continuous residence in the United States.
+Even if you do have proper travel documents, it is extremely important to return to the U.S. within the time period that you are permitted to travel listed on your I-512T document.
+If you attempt to return to the U.S. after the allotted time expires, you could be denied entry into the U.S., and it's also possible that your TPS will be considered abandoned due to a failure to maintain continuous residence in the United States.

-There are many countries designated for TPS, and each individual situation is different and may be very complicated.
-Leaving the U.S. for any reason during a pending application, after a grant of TPS, or while a person is not a U.S. permanent resident or citizen has inherent risks.
+There are many countries designated for TPS, and each individual situation is different and can be complicated.
+Leaving the U.S. for any reason during a pending application, after a grant of TPS, or while a person is not a U.S. permanent resident or citizen, has inherent risks.
 The best practice is to consult with a qualified immigration attorney before deciding to travel abroad.